cheind/sdftoolbox/doc/SDF.md

 </div>
 <br>

 The linear method fails for both edges because its main assumptions are violated.
-For Newton's method, the intersection for only one of the edges is computed corrected.
-The other edge fails, since the gradient is orthogonal to the edge direction (no information along the edge dir).
-Only the bisection method is capable for producing an accurate result in these cases.
+For Newton's method, the intersection for only one of the edges is computed correctly.
+No intersection is found for the other edge, since the gradient is orthogonal to the edge direction (no information along the edge dir).
+Only the bisection method is capable for producing an accurate result for both cases.

 ### Vertex strategies